Sponsored

 About the Author

 Aram Saroyan is a poet and author best known for his minimalist poems.
 His Complete Minimal Poems received the 2008 William Carlos Williams Award from the Poetry Society of America.
 He is featured in the documentary film One Quick Move or I'm Gone: Jack Kerouac at Big Sur and his comments appear in the oral biographies George Being George: George Plimpton's Life and Salinger.
-He is the author of the detective mystery Still Night in L.A., the biography Trio, and the true crime Literary Guild selection Rancho Mirage, as well as many other books of prose and poetry.
-He lives in Los Angeles.
+He is the author of Still Night in L.A., Trio, and the true crime Literary Guild selection Rancho Mirage, as well as many other books of prose and poetry.
+He lives in Newport Beach.